lagillenwater/Cartoomics/README.md

 The following values will be used if not otherwise specified:
 - embedding dimensions: embeddings of the knowledge graph will be generated using node2vec of dimension 128, unless otherwise specified
   --embedding-dimensions <int>
 - weights: edges will not be weighted unless otherwise specified.
-Any edges specified will be weighted lower/more important in the path search.
+Any edges specified (where edge_1/edge_2 are labels from the input labels file) will be weighted lower/more important in the path search.
   --weights "[edge_1, edge_2]"
 - search type: the shortest path algorithm used (contained within the python-igraph package) will search for paths in all directions, unless otherwise specified
   --search-type one